Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Discussion

 \subsubsection{Internal Validity}

+In \textbf{RQ1}, we have provided a holistic analysis of the impact of Dependabot adoption without incorporating possible confounding factors (e.g., the types of dependencies and the characteristics of projects).
+Consequently, it is difficult for our study to establish a firm answer on the effectiveness of adopting Dependabot and future work is needed to better quantify such impact among possible confounding factors.

 Several approximations are used throughout our analysis.
-In \textbf{RQ2}, we resort to identify security PRs ourselves which may introduce hard-to-confirm errors (only repository owners know whether their PRs are security related).
-In \textbf{RQ3}, Dependabot's compatibility scores may change over time and it is impossible to know the score at time of PR creation.
+In \textbf{RQ2}, we resort to identify security PRs ourselves which may introduce hard-to-confirm errors (only repository owners know whether their PRs are security-related).
+The merge rate may not accurately reflect the extent to which Dependabot updates are accepted by developers as some projects may use different ways of accepting contributions.
+To mitigate this threat, we focus on projects that have merged at least 10 Dependabot PRs with the intuition that these projects are unlikely to accept Dependabot PRs in other ways if they have already merged many of them.
+In \textbf{RQ3}, Dependabot's compatibility scores may change over time and it is impossible to know the score at the time of PR creation.
 In \textbf{RQ4}, Dependabot supports ecosystem specific matchers in dependency specifications, e.g., \Code{@angular/*}, which we do not consider when parsing configuration files.
-However, the threats to reproducibility of our data analysis should be minor and will not invalidate our findings.
-Finally, like other studies involving manual coding, our analysis of developer discussions and survey responses are vulnerable to author bias.
-To mitigate this threat, two authors double-check all results and validate findings with project commit/PR histories.
+However, we believe the noise introduced above should be minor and will not invalidate our findings or hinder the reproducibility of our data analysis.
+Like other studies involving manual coding, our analysis of developer discussions and survey responses are vulnerable to author bias.
+To mitigate this, two authors double-check all results and validate findings with project commit/PR histories for \textbf{RQ5}; they further conduct inter-rater reliability analysis for \textbf{RQ5} when the dataset becomes larger.
+Finally, our own interpretation of the data (\textbf{RQ1} - \textbf{RQ5}) may also be biased towards our own judgment.
+To mitigate this, we triangulate our key findings using a developer survey and derive implications based on both our analysis and developers' feedback.